 To the oven at 180C until golden on top (20 minutes)

 Here we go!

-To be honest, I don’t remember the taste so I can’t compare but it was taste.
-It is like a risoto without mushrooms but with cheesy bechamel!
+To be honest, I don’t remember the taste so I can’t compare but it was good.
+It is like a risotto without mushrooms but with cheesy bechamel!